zacharylayne/ConstTypeArgs/Documentation/benefits/static-polymorphism.md

    - Since each closed generic is distinct, the compiler can inline or prune unused branches if it can determine the outcome at compile time or JIT time.

 1. **No Traditional Inheritance Needed**
-   - You donít rely on an inheritance hierarchy and virtual overrides.
+   - You don‚Äôt rely on an inheritance hierarchy and virtual overrides.
 Instead, you rely on the *generic type argument* (and its `Value`) to drive behavior.
-   - This leads to simpler code in cases where you just need different ìflavorsî of logic keyed off a single constant.
+   - This leads to simpler code in cases where you just need different ‚Äúflavors‚Äù of logic keyed off a single constant.

 ---

 ## **Example: Specializing Behavior via Const Type Args**

-Letís illustrate with a simplified example: a generic "resizer" class that picks different resizing strategies based on the numeric value of `TSize` - like `_16`, `_512`, or `_1024`.
-Weíll show two ways to "switch" on the const type argument.
+Let‚Äôs illustrate with a simplified example: a generic "resizer" class that picks different resizing strategies based on the numeric value of `TSize` - like `_16`, `_512`, or `_1024`.
+We‚Äôll show two ways to "switch" on the const type argument.

 ### **1. Switch on `Value` at JIT Time**